5 Strategies to Find Your Soul Therapist

 The unfortunate truth is that healthcare workers are overextended and under resourced.
 Therapists are not exempt from this reality.
 Various studies indicate that clinician burnout negatively impacts treatment outcomes.

 Going to your therapist to help treat symptoms related to PTSD, for example, is not as straightforward as a surgeon treating a broken leg.
-Mental health work is nuanced, and when a therapist is overstretched, your care can suffer.
+Mental health is in a muddy realm of nuance which is not conducive to expectations of capitalism.

 These strategic questions can help you identify and avoid burnout before you start: